pauba96/qbpy/readme.md

-## What is this and why?
+## Introduction
 Work in progress!
-This is a initial Python implementation of the Quanta Burst Photography (QBP) algorithm, which can be found here:
+This is a initial Python implementation of the Quanta Burst Photography (QBP) algorithm.
+The goal is to exactly replicate the behavior of the original Matlab implementation, which can be found here: https://github.com/sizhuom/quanta-burst-photography
 Limitations:
 - Not yet tested: Regular multichannel images (RGB)
 - No support for superresolution, dcr correction and some other QBP-Features

-## Goal: Full implementation and Torch integration
+- Longterm-Goal: Full implementation and Torch integration
-...

 ## Notes
-- You can look at the changes made to qbp by looking at this commit: ...
+- We made a few changes to the original Matlab code to allow for exactly the same behavior in Python.
-- Namely, we adjusted the partial_deriv_patch.m function to perform linear interpolation by default, as there is no exact python equivalent to the cubic interpolation used in Matlab.
+- We adjusted the partial_deriv_patch.m function to perform linear interpolation by default, as there is no exact python equivalent to the cubic interpolation used in Matlab.
 If you want to change this behavior, set the environment variable MATLAB_USE_CUBIC_INTERP to True
+- To account for numerical differences between Matlab and Python, we added a small epsilon to the blockMatching function.
+This is necessary to avoid rounding errors in the patchAlign function.
+See commit 5a7d301a
 - We further divided the patchALign function into subfunctions to make testing easier

 ## Getting Started